BarshaRoy/barsharoy.github.io/_pages/projects.md

 ### Ensemble of ViT and CNN for Leukemia Classification
 **Tech Stack:** Python, TensorFlow, Keras
-Developed an ensemble model combining Vision Transformer (ViT) with ResNet101v2 and custom CNNs.
-Employed weighted ensemble techniques on the [same Kaggle dataset](https://www.kaggle.com/datasets/mehradaria/leukemia).
+Developed an ensemble model combining Vision Transformer (ViT) with ResNet101v2 and custom CNN architectures, employing weighted ensembling techniques to enhance the model’s overall performance and robustness.
 Published as: *"A Cutting-Edge Ensemble of Vision Transformer and ResNet101v2 Based Transfer Learning for the Precise Classification of Leukemia Sub-types from Peripheral Blood Smear Images"* (ICEEICT 2024, IEEE).
 [🔗 View Code Repository](https://github.com/BarshaRoy/Ensemble)